romu70/self-hosting-containers/mongodb/README.md

 > use mynewdb
 ```

-5. Create the new user account
+6. Create the new user account

 ```
 > db.createUser({ user: 'mynewuser', pwd: 'blobloblo', roles: [ { role: "readWrite", db: "mynewdb" }, {role: "dbAdmin", db: "mynewdb"} ] });
 ```

 This way, the newly created account can admin but also read and write data.

+7. Exit

+Once the DB and the user created, you can exit the container.